tjluoma/fix-hostname/README.md

 # fix-hostname

-Make sure that a Mac’s LocalHostName and ComputerName match

-Purpose: OS X 10.10 has a problem where the 'LocalHostName' ends up with a '-2' at the end of the name.
+OS X version 10.10 has a problem where the 'LocalHostName' ends up with a '-2' at the end of the name.

 To work around this, I set the 'ComputerName' to the same thing as what I want 'LocalHostName' to be, and then use this script to make sure they are identical.